 If you see this texture in your baby’s stool and they’re not drooling, it could be caused by an infection that requires pediatric treatment.

-The presence of mucus in the stool is normal in newborns as they pass meconium.
+The presence of mucus in the stool is standard in newborns as they pass meconium.
 It’s also seen in babies who swallow their drool.
-However, mucus can also be caused by a bacterial infection in your baby’s intestines.
+However, mucus can also be caused by a bacterial infection or other trouble in your baby’s intestines.

-As a rule of thumb, you should call your pediatrician if your baby is older than a few days and not drooling, and has persistent mucus in their stool.
+As a rule of thumb, you should call your pediatrician if your baby is older than a few days, is not drooling, and has persistent mucus in their stool.

 Blood may be present in a baby’s stool from straining during constipation.
 It could also be a sign of an infection, which warrants a call to the pediatrician.

-Small amounts of blood are sometimes ingested during breastfeeding if your nipples are cracked.
+Small amounts of blood are sometimes ingested during nursing if your nipples are cracked.
 This appears as specks of black or dark red in your baby’s poop.

 Once your baby starts solids, you might notice food pieces appearing in their poop.
 This is because some foods aren’t digestible and will quickly pass through your baby’s system.

-If your baby doesn’t pass stool every day, this doesn’t necessarily mean there’s a problem.
+It’s OK if your baby doesn’t pass stool every day.
+This does not necessarily mean there’s a concern.
 A newborn can have few bowel movements early on.

-If you’re breastfeeding, then your baby may only poop once a week when they get to the three- to six-week mark.
-If your baby is formula-fed, then you should see bowel movements occurring at least once a day.
+If you’re breastfeeding or chestfeeding, your baby may poop only once per week when they get to the 3- to 6-week mark.
+If your baby is formula-fed, then you should see bowel movements occurring around once per day.
 Anything less than this could indicate constipation, though some formula-fed babies don’t poop every day, either.

 Your baby will likely have a daily bowel movement once they’re on solids.
 Pooping more than once after each feeding at any stage could indicate diarrhea.

-Know that changes in color, and even consistency, are normal during your baby’s first year of life.
-But it’s also important to monitor these changes in case you need to call your pediatrician.
+Know that changes in color and even consistency are expected during your baby’s first year of life.
+But it’s also important to monitor these changes in case you need to call your child’s pediatrician.

-- fewer than six wet diapers a day
+- fewer than six wet diapers a day, according to the American Academy of Pediatrics

 - mood that’s less playful than usual